Matt-DESTROYER/JavaScript-RayCaster/README.md

 # JavaScript-RayCaster
 A RayCaster made using JavaScript.
+Raycasting was one of the first ever techniques used to create 3D games.
+Raycasting essentialy gets the distances between a player character and surrounding walls/objects and uses those distances to draw lines.
+The length of the line is determined by the distance from the player which creates the 3D look.

 # Try it out
 Want to see the engine in action?
 Visit the this link: